Applications for British Science Week 2018 are now closed.

 - girls and women

-This scheme offers £300-1000 of funding for BSA branches to take part in our national celebration by running local events during BSW.
+This scheme offers £300 to £1000 of funding for BSA branches to take part in our national celebration by running local events during British Science Week.
 This scheme is open to BSA volunteer branches only.